British Sandwich & Food to Go Association

-The British Sandwich & Food to Go Association (BSA) was founded in January 1990 and is based in Chepstow.
+The British Sandwich & Food to Go Association (BSA) was founded in January 1990 and is based in Chepstow, Wales.
 The aim of the organization is to improve the sandwich industry by setting standards and rewarding excellent sandwich manufacturers and retailers in the annual Sammies.
 The BSA is run non-commercially on behalf of its members by J&M Group, Ltd. This same group also runs various other organisations similar to the BSA such as the Pizza Pasta & Italian Food Society.

 Originally the British Sandwich Association, the group changed its name in 2015 to formally recognise the wider "food to go" market.

 Aims

 As the voice of the British sandwich industry, the primary aims of The British Sandwich Association are: